ssut/py-googletrans/README.rst

 How does this library work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may wondering why this library works properly, whereas other
+You may wonder why this library works properly, whereas other
 approaches such like goslate won't work since Google has updated its
 translation service recently with a ticket mechanism to prevent a lot of
 crawler programs.